 For both internal affairs and external relations, a workplace choir can be a real asset to any business.
 Internally, you now have performers for events to add a new element to any functions such as awards ceremonies, general meetings, or visits from external contacts - and of course, strong leaders for Christmas carolling!

 Outside of the office, having a choir which goes into the local community and performs (possibly in aid of local charities) can be a huge boost to your company’s image and a clear sign of ‘giving back’ to one’s local area.
 In my experience with Companies House we have performed for Alzheimer’s Care Homes, St Luke’s Hospice and other community groups.

 I work as Musical Director and Accompanist, leading the choir from the keyboard.
 I travel to the rehearsal venue (typically a spare meeting room), providing the repertoire (built around each choir's own individual flavour and tastes) and making any arrangements necessary to help support, promote and develop the choir within the business.

 If you're interested in setting up a workplace choir for your business, or would like help supporting an existing one in any way, please get in touch!

-Copyright © 2018 Richard Jackson - Musician.
+Copyright © 2020 Richard Jackson.
 All rights reserved.